hqhs/fateemacs/README.md

 E.g. doom emacs employs various hacks to provide separate elisp binary to manage emacs installation outside of the emacs to pre-build packages for faster startup time.
 Although smart, it doesn't feel like "emacs way" of doing things.
 This config does the simplest thing to provide comparable startup time: `use-package` with `straight.el` integration.

+#### No org-mode

-#### org-mode is powerful, but only limited to emacs.
-I use markdown for notes instead.
+Org-mode is powerful, but only limited to emacs.
+Markdown is fine.
 I don't want to be limited to single tool to manage my notes.
 Pure text files is the most popular data format.
 There are hordes of software supporting markdown.
+Another reason is that I want note tracking process to be as simple as possible to not get distructed by it.

+#### Lots of "IDE" features are missing

 #### minimum amount of lisp code